railsadminteam/rails_admin/docs/custom-list-fields-as-html-tags.md

 You can customise list view fields as HTML tags, to replace their defaults with links or images.
+This saves having to create an entire partial just for a single field.

 ```ruby
 field :name do